 Update on the Indian Equity Market:

-Excerpts from an interview of Mr. Rakesh Sharma, Executive Director, Bajaj Auto with CNBC-TV18 dated 3rd January 2022:
+Excerpts of an interview with Mr. Rakesh Sharma, ED, Bajaj Auto with CNBC-TV18 on 28th April 2022:

 Disclaimer: “The views expressed are for information purposes only.
 The information provided herein should not be considered as investment advice or research recommendation.
 The users should rely on their own research and analysis and should consult their own investment advisors to determine the merit, risks, and suitability of the information provided.”